julyanvdw/London-Traffic-Disruption-ETL/README.md

 What do I want the interface to do
-1. Show me how much data has been processed
+1. Show me how much data has been processed ✅
-2. Show me status / mapping of the pipeline (animated)
+2. Show me status / mapping of the pipeline (animated) actually pull stuff from the logs display it dynamically
 3. Show the time / progress to the next ingestion period
 4. Show last pipeline ingestion time
 5. show overall pipeline health (errors, warnings)